 And when she and dad divorced, and she took me to therapy every week to talk about who I wanted to live with, did she know that this was too much for a child to take on?
 Could she see that deep down, I knew that she couldn’t take care of me?
 Did she know that I never once said this out loud?

 I often wonder whether she was as aware as I was, that the fact that she never ate anything couldn’t be good for her.
-Watching her be fed through tubes on the psychiatric ward – the most aggressive treatment at the time, the doctor told me years later.
+Watching her be fed through tubes on the psychiatric ward – the most aggressive treatment at the time, her doctor told me years later.
 Why didn’t she just eat normal food, like everybody else?

 And why did I have to go visit my mom in a hospital anyway?
 Surely this wasn’t how most kids spent their Saturday afternoons.
 My 7-year old self couldn’t quite process it all.

 But then how could any child be expected to understand the complexities of mental illness.

 And when it got to the point when she actually lived in the hospital, did she realize how sad it made me to not have a mother?